 All the resources presented above are the building blocks for creating Terraform automations.
 The declarative syntax that Terraform offers is easy to understand and use and enables engineers to get up to speed quickly with these concepts.

-Terraform’s init/plan/apply workflow help prevent unintended changes to your infrastructure by previewing changes before they are actually made.
-The initialization part also ensures the required providers are downloaded, so you don’t need to push them to your vcs repository to be able to take advantage of them.
+Terraform’s init/plan/apply workflow helps prevent unintended changes to your infrastructure by previewing changes before they are actually made.
+The initialization part also ensures the required providers are downloaded, so you don’t need to push them to your VCS repository to be able to take advantage of them.

 Nowadays, more and more people are using Terraform.
-The community is large and very active, and there are a lot of resources available, like documentation and tutorials, that can be easily leveraged.
+The community is large and very active, and many resources are available, like documentation and tutorials, that can be easily leveraged.

-Due to the fact that it’s cloud agnostic, you can use Terraform to build multi-cloud automations without having to use multiple tools together to achieve this.
+Because Terraform is cloud agnostic, you can use it to build multi-cloud automations without using multiple tools together

 The example code can be found here.